HadirElnagdy/MemoryManagement/README.md

 ### Weak References:
 A weak reference doesn't keep a strong hold on the referenced object.
 If the referenced object is deallocated, the weak reference automatically becomes nil.
-### Unowned References:
-An unowned reference is similar to a weak reference but assumes that the referenced object will never be nil during its lifetime.
-If you try to access an unowned reference after the referenced object has been deallocated, it will result in a runtime error.

 ```swift
 class Person {